 You must keep records to evidence quality assurance activities and how these have informed improvements within the service.
-The range of quality assurance activities will vary depending on the service type and service provision.
-They may include the administration of medication, maintenance and environment checks, personal planning, infection prevention and control, staff recruitment, feedback from people about the quality of their experiences, training and staff competence.
+The range of quality assurance activities will vary depending on the service type and service provision; however, they should always have a focus on the quality of experience for children.
+This should include observation of staff practice, interactions with children, and feedback from children and their families about the quality of their experiences.
+Additional checks should include: the administration of medication, maintenance and environment checks, personal planning, infection prevention and control, staff recruitment and the impact of training on staff competence.

-Your self-evaluation of the evidence you have gathered should inform the service improvement plan along with feedback from people who use the service, their families, staff and stakeholders.
+Your self-evaluation of the evidence you have gathered should inform the service improvement plan along with feedback from children who use the service, their families, staff and stakeholders.